microsoft/xr-development-for-beginners/3-spatial-design/assignment.md

 ### App Overview

 The basketball game app consists of a single player that shoots a basketball into a hoop.
 To take a shot, the player must first hold the ball into a hold position, lift the ball overhead, and then shoot the ball into the hoop.
 After the player takes a shot, the player is given the ball to take another shot.
-The player scores 1 point for each successful shot.

 ### Bodystorming
 Grab or create a few real-world objects to represent objects in the basketball game.
 We encourage you to get creative and rely on the supplies available to you.
 As you select your objects, write down its purpose in relation to the basketball game.